-This booklet has been developed to help you prepare for the wholetime firefighter written assessments which form part of our selection process for wholetime firefighters.
+This booklet has been developed to help you prepare for the Retained Firefighter Ability Tests which form part of our selection process for Firefighters.
 This booklet is divided into eight sections:

-- Introduction - this section introduces the assessments and provides you with a brief description of what they are. - Preparing for the assessments - this section provides you with some general advice on preparing to take the assessments. - How to use the question booklets and answer sheets - all of the assessments use multiple choice responses; this section gives guidance on how to use the question booklets and answer sheets. - Practice questions for the working with numbers test - this section contains the instructions and some practice questions to help familiarise you with what to expect when you take the working with numbers test. - Practice questions for the understanding information test - this section contains the instructions and some practice questions to help familiarise you with what to expect when you take the understanding information test. - Practice questions for the situational awareness and problem solving test - this section contains the instructions and some practice questions to help familiarise you with what to expect when you take the situational awareness and problem solving test. - Answers to the practice questions - this section contains the correct answers for the practice questions so that you can check your own answers. - Frequently asked questions - this section includes answers to some questions you may have about the tests and testing sessions.
+- Introduction - this section introduces the Tests and provides you with a brief description of what they are. - Preparing for the Tests - this section provides you with some general advice on preparing to take the Tests. - How to Use the Question Booklets and Answer Sheets - all of the Tests use multiple choice responses; this section gives guidance on how to use the question booklets and answer sheets. - Practice Questions for the Working with Numbers Test - this section contains the instructions and some practice questions to help familiarise you with what to expect when you take the Working with Numbers Test. - Practice Questions for the Understanding Information Test - this section contains the instructions and some practice questions to help familiarise you with what to expect when you take the Understanding Information Test. - Practice Questions for the Situational Awareness and Problem Solving Test - this section contains the instructions and some practice questions to help familiarise you with what to expect when you take the Situational Awareness and Problem Solving Test. - Answers to the Practice Questions - this section contains the correct answers for the practice questions so that you can check your own answers. - Frequently Asked Questions - this section includes answers to some questions you may have about the Tests and testing sessions.

-We strongly recommend you set aside some time to read through this booklet and practice questions prior to your test day.
+We strongly recommend you set aside some time to read through this booklet and practice questions prior to your assessment day.